friday963/aws-security-specialty-notes/README.md

     - Must enable *DNS resolution* and *DNS hostnames* to connect to public cluster using private IP.
     - Use security groups to control access to database ports.
 12. Config
-    - Evalutes configurations against desired settings.
+    - Evaluates configurations against desired settings.
     - Get snapshot of current configs associated with AWS account.
     - Retrieve configs of resources that exist in account.
     - Retrieve historical configs.